varunsingh3000/Driver-Drowsiness-Detection/README.md

 #  Realistic Dataset and Baseline Temporal Model for Early Drowsiness Detection

-This is the repository for the implemenation of the Driver Drowsiness Detection problem presented in the paper "A Realistic Dataset and Baseline Temporal Model for Early Drowsiness Detection".
+This is the repository for the implemenation of the Driver Drowsiness Detection problem presented in the paper "[A Realistic Dataset and Baseline Temporal Model for Early Drowsiness Detection](https://arxiv.org/abs/1904.07312)".
 The model used was Hierarchical Multiscale Long Short-Term Memory (HM-LSTM) and details about it can be found in the above mentioned paper.
 This repository is created for the CS4245 Seminar Computer Vision by Deep Learning (2022/23 Q4) and provides the instructions for the setup of the repository and describes our implementation in detail.
 The blog describing our approach and methodology can be found [here](https://hackmd.io/s7w_NxOMSiCWSou_JPYbAw).
 The original details and description of the paper repository can be found [here](https://github.com/rezaghoddoosian/Early-Drowsiness-Detection).

-### These codes were tested on Ubuntu 16.04 with tensorflow version 1.8
+### These codes were tested on Ubuntu 22.04 with tensorflow version 1.15.0

 The supporting code and data used for the paper:"A Realistic Dataset and Baseline Temporal Model for Early Drowsiness Detection":